-CA 121 ART PREPARATION I (4)
+CA 121 Art and Media Preparation I (4)

 CA majors only.
-Art Preparation I focuses on preparing art work for printing using graphics generating programs and applicable hardware in combination with selected hand tools.
-Emphasis on direct input to include drawing, tracing, and converting images for importing/exporting as well as understanding various file formats.
+Art and Media Preparation I focuses on the preparation and the creation of media assets of art work for printing and web delivery.
+Emphasis is on Illustrator and PhotoShop for direct and indirect input to include drawing, tracing, manipulating, and motion imaging for importing/exporting.
 (4 hrs. lect./demo. per week)